hsrasheed/projects/setup/SETUP-linux.md

 ## And that's it!!

-To get started in Cursor, open the directory called `1_foundations` in the explorer on the left, and double click on `1_lab1.ipynb` to launch the first lab.
-Click where it says "Select Kernel" near the top right, and select the option called `.venv (Python 3.12.9)` or similar, which should be the first choice or the most prominent choice.
+To get started in Cursor, check that you've installed the Python and Jupyter extensions as described in Part 2 above.
+Then, open the directory called `1_foundations` in the explorer on the left, and double click on `1_lab1.ipynb` to launch the first lab.
+Click where it says "Select Kernel" near the top right, and select the option called `.venv (Python 3.12.9)` or similar, which should be the first choice or the most prominent choice (you might need to click 'Python Environments' first).
 Then click in the first cell with code, and press Shift + Enter to execute it.

 After you click "Select Kernel", if there is no option like `.venv (Python 3.12.9)` then please do the following:
 1. From the Cursor menu, choose Settings >> VSCode Settings (NOTE: be sure to select `VSCode Settings` not `Cursor Settings`)